 TLC consulted with a couple of great orthopedists to figure out what the best course of treatment would be.
 Multiple surgeries could be extra difficult because, in addition to the risks of being put under general anesthesia a few times, I would have to go through long periods of crate rest, start to feel better and then go through that all over again for the next surgery and that would be extra rough on a young pup like me.
 The visits with the vets included a bunch of x-rays & something they kept calling a “CAT scan,” which sounded very weird to me because I’m a dog but I was assured the cat thing would help them figure out what surgery I definitely needed.

+I just looked at the bills for my vet visits, diagnostic testing & physical therapy that happened to get me ready for surgery, and the estimates for my surgery, post-op care and physical therapy and boy does this cost a lot!
+TLC is estimating the costs just to get me adoption ready will be about $10,000.
 If you’d like to help pay for my surgery and physical therapy, you can click on the donate button to make a donation.
 Make sure you check the box to designate your donation go to a specific fund & then select mine and the money you donate will be used to pay for my vet care.
 If we raise more money than I need to pay for my surgery & physical therapy, any extra money will be used to pay for vet care for other dogs TLC is taking care of.